Two PSG players suspected to have Covid-19 | Goal.com

 There have been several cases of players testing positive for Covid-19 in France in recent weeks, with Lyon star Houssem Aouar missing his team's first game of the campaign after being diagnosed while Rennes announced three confirmed cases last week.

-The French national team was also hit with the news that Manchester United duo Paul Pogba and Anthony Martial had tested positive, forcing them to pull out of the squad ahead of the upcoming UEFA Nations League games against Sweden and Croatia.
+The French national team was also hit with the news that Manchester United star Paul Pogba had tested positive, forcing the midfielder to pull out of the squad ahead of the upcoming UEFA Nations League games against Sweden and Croatia.

 PSG have not kicked off their 2020-21 campaign yet due to their involvement in the Champions League final, which they lost 1-0 to Bayern Munich on August 23.